Behavioral and Primary Healthcare Coordination

-The Behavioral & Primary Healthcare Coordination (BPHC) program offers one service called Behavioral & Primary Healthcare Coordination (BPHC) and consists of the coordination of healthcare services to manage the mental health/addiction and physical healthcare needs of eligible recipients.
+The Behavioral and Primary Healthcare Coordination program offers a service that consists of the coordination of healthcare services to manage the mental health/addiction and physical healthcare needs of eligible recipients.
 This includes logistical support, advocacy and education to assist individuals in navigating the healthcare system and activities that help recipients gain access necessary to manage their physical and behavioral health conditions.

 The BPHC program is not designed to meet all of an individual’s needs, but merely to assist in the coordination of services for the eligible recipient.
 Individuals who are deemed clinically eligible for BPHC may become eligible for Medicaid due to BPHC financial eligibility standards and therefore eligible to receive all Medicaid covered services for which they qualify to meet their complex needs.

 The BPHC program will provide eligible individuals with help in managing their physical and behavioral health.
 Community mental health centers will provide services such as help in scheduling appointments with doctors, coaching on communicating more effectively with doctors and following instructions on medications or other doctor recommendations.

 BPHC service activities may include support in adhering to health regimens, scheduling and keeping medical appointments, obtaining and maintaining a primary medical provider and facilitating communication across providers.
-In addition, BPHC includes: direct assistance in gaining access to services, coordination of care within and across systems, oversight of the entire case, and linkage to appropriate services: needs based assessment of the eligible recipient to identify service needs; development of an individualized integrated care plan (IICP); referral and related activities to help the recipient obtain needed services; monitoring and follow-up; and evaluation.
+In addition, BPHC includes: direct assistance in gaining access to services, coordination of care within and across systems, oversight of the entire case, and linkage to appropriate services: needs based assessment of the eligible recipient to identify service needs; development of an individualized integrated care plan; referral and related activities to help the recipient obtain needed services; monitoring and follow-up; and evaluation.